Moving to Vietnam

 The northern city of Hanoi is Vietnam’s capital, a fast-changing city filled with new developments, beautiful lakes, bustling streets, restaurants and tens of thousands of motorbikes.
 Ho Chi Minh City (previously Saigon) in the south is Vietnam’s most important economic hub.
 Expats moving to Ho Chi Min City can expect skyscrapers, malls and modern restaurants alongside old French-colonial architecture.

-As an Asian Tiger economy, Vietnam is a meeting point between the everyday bustle of city life and the laidback charm of a country secure in its place in today’s society.
+Vietnam is a meeting point between the everyday bustle of city life and the laidback charm of a country secure in its place in today’s society.
 With a war-torn history from colonisation to the Vietnam War, the country has a diverse range of living standards.
-However, expats relocating to Vietnam will find most of the comforts they are used to from home and they will soon learn that this is a country with a great deal to offer
+However, expats relocating to Vietnam will find most of the comforts they are used to from home and they will soon learn that this is a country with a great deal to offer.

 Vietnam will tantalise the senses, possibly overloading them at times.
 The country is a unique nexus of French, Chinese and Southeast Asian cultures with a cuisine that’s no exception.
 With hot soups, crispy wontons, tasty noodles and potent coffee, expats will soon find themselves eager to try their hand at cooking some popular Vietnamese dishes.
 Numerous Western restaurants, vibrant nightlife spots and an active art scene ensure that expats moving to Vietnam will find that work is merely something that takes place in between a multitude of social arrangements.